neuralabc/spft-java/README.md

 `blocks.trials`: A list of references to the sequences that define each trial.
 The referenced sequence has to exist in the top-level pool of sequences
 `sequences`: A pool of sequences that can be referenced in blocks' trials.
-Each sequence has the values for the reference bar and a frequency in Hz that defines the speed of the sequence
+Each sequence has the values for the reference bar and a frequency in milliseconds that defines the speed of the sequence.
+Each value of the sequence is displayed for this length of time.

 ### Runtime flags
 Runtime flags are JVM System Properties that control some behaviour of the application